Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 Though we live in the digital age, word-of-mouth marketing is still incredibly powerful.
 Why?
 Because people trust recommendations from their friends, family, and colleagues more than they trust traditional advertising.

-Therefore, take the time to build your network, get to know people and create brand loyalty.
-Online networking has really come into its own in the era of COVID-19.
-Networking allows you to build authentic relationships, have conversations on topics related to your services, and gently nudge interested parties towards your brand.
+Take the time to build your network, get to know people and create brand loyalty.
+Online networking allows you to build authentic relationships, have conversations on topics related to your services, and gently nudge interested parties towards your brand.

 Many of the people you meet will never have need of your services.
 That doesn’t mean the time was wasted!
 If they know and trust you and can vouch for your knowledge and professionalism, they’ll recommend you when someone in their network needs what you’re offering.